 Wilding's Final Years

-I’ve come across a wealth of information which has helped further my series on artists and art models of the Victorian Era.
-By chance, if you’re interested in learning more about Alexa Wilding, then might I suggest a book that I’ve purchased and downloaded myself, which covers the entire spectrum of inspiring females who connected with the unconventional art movement, including Wilding: Pre-Raphaelite Girl Gang: Fifty Makers, Shakers and Heartbreakers from the Victorian Era by Kirsty Stonell Walker.
+I’ve come across a wealth of information that has helped further my series on artists and art models of the Victorian Era.
+If you’re interested in learning more about Alexa Wilding, then I suggest a book that I’ve purchased and downloaded myself, which covers the entire spectrum of inspiring females who connected with the unconventional art movement, including Wilding: Pre-Raphaelite Girl Gang: Fifty Makers, Shakers and Heartbreakers from the Victorian Era by Kirsty Stonell Walker.

 Cited Sources and Works